+1. Institutional Policies on Credit Hours

+ditational Follows on C riodic Flouro

-- 1. Institutional Policies on Credit Hours - a.
-Does the institution's policy for awarding credit address all the delivery formats employed by the institution?
-(Note that for this question and the questions that follow an institution may have a single comprehensive policy or multiple policies.)
+a. by the institution?
+(No policy for awarding credit address all the delivery formats employed ote that for this question and the questions that follow an institution imprehensive policy or multiple policies.)

+⊠ Yes □ No

+Comments:

 The PCC Annotated Syllabus Template requires that each instructor adhere to, "The federal credit hour definition is one hour of instructor contact and two hours out of class work per credit/fifteen weeks.
 For a 3-credit course/16 week semester this would be 45 hours of instruction and 90 hours out of classwork."
 The Curriculum Procedure Manual 2018 states, "Courses offered using alternative modes of delivery (e.g. online, web - hybrid, self-paced) require an equivalent of 45 hours of work per credit, will use the same course outline and require the same outcomes.
-Courses offered in compressed time frame s (e.g. 14 weeks, 8 weeks, 5 weeks, etc.) within a term also require an equivalent of 45 hours of work per credit, will use the same outcomes."
+Courses offered in compressed time frame s (e.g. 14 weeks, 8 weeks, 5 weeks, etc.) within a term also require an equivalent of 45 hours of work per credit, will use the same course outlines and require the same outcomes."